 Whether you want SEO performed on your business listings (e.g., local listings and citations such as Google My Business and Yelp, among others).
 Utilized properly, these types of listings can be invaluable online assets for your business.
 And if optimized, they can appear higher in search results for your potential customers.
 (By the way, this brings up a good point to address with any SEO company you're considering: Ask if they can "manage" those listings for you, and if they answer in the affirmative (as they should), ask them to explain precisely what that means.
 And here's where you raise the bar even more: Ask if ─ more than just managing your listings ─ they can fully SEO them.
 Likewise, if they say yes, ask them to explain exactly how they do that.
 If they don't have a plausible answer that goes well beyond a discussion of keywords, you've gained some valuable insight into their credibility and SEO capabilities.)

-Whether you want me to run your Google Ads PPC (pay-per-click) advertising account.
-If your business doesn't make use of Google Ads, I recommend you do so if your budget permits.
+Whether you want us to run your Google Ads PPC (pay-per-click) advertising account.
+If your business doesn't make use of Google Ads, we recommend you do so if your budget permits.
 Of all the PPC options, well-run Google Ads produce the best ROI (return on investment).

-All of my fees are upfront, transparent, and personalized for your specific needs, goals, and budget.
+All of our fees are upfront, transparent, and personalized for your specific needs, goals, and budget.

-My comprehensive Google-friendly on-site and off-site website SEO fees typically vary from about $3,500 to $5,500, depending upon the size and complexity of the work.
-(I also offer payment options and flexibility to help accommodate you and your budget, so feel free to openly discuss pricing with me.)
+Our comprehensive Google-friendly on-site and off-site website SEO fees vary depending upon the size and complexity of the work.
+(We also offer payment options and flexibility to help accommodate you and your budget, so feel free to openly discuss pricing with us.)

-Here are the SEO elements I recommend implementing on every page of your site for optimal results.
-I can include them all, or we can discuss limiting or omitting some if your budget's a bit on the lighter side and you want as much SEO bang as you can get for fewer bucks:
+Here are the SEO elements we recommend implementing on every page of your site for optimal results.
+We can include them all, or we can discuss limiting or omitting some if your budget's a bit on the lighter side and you want as much SEO bang as you can get for fewer bucks:

 Meta Description Tags